btwkenji/astrodata-api/README.md

 }
 ```

-### CORS configs
+### CORS Configs

-- the API is configured to allow Cross-Origin Resource Sharing (CORS) by using the github.com/gin-contrib/cors middleware, enabling access to the API from different domains
+- The API is configured to allow Cross-Origin Resource Sharing (CORS) by using the github.com/gin-contrib/cors middleware, enabling access to the API from different domains.

-- the API will be available at https://somesite.xyz, make requests to the defined endpoints to access space weather data
+- The API will be available at https://somesite.xyz, make requests to the defined endpoints to access space weather data.

-- please ensure that the appropriate URL is used along with any required query parameters when making requests to the API endpoints
+- Please ensure that the appropriate URL is used along with any required query parameters when making requests to the API endpoints.

-## contributing
+## Contributing

-- pull requests are welcome, for major changes, please open an issue first to
+- Pull requests are welcome.
+For major changes, please open an issue first
-  discuss what you would like to change
+to discuss what you would like to change.

-- please make sure to update tests as appropriate
+- Please make sure to update tests as appropriate.

-## license
+## License

 - [MIT](https://choosealicense.com/licenses/mit/)